Charud25/Animerecomender-2022/README.md

 3. The process of input , output and display of results are completely seamless and the recommedation provided by the algorithm are quite accurate according to user experience.

-## Anime Reommendation Machine learning model
+## Anime Recommendation Machine learning model

 Objectives of the project -